OFFIS-mosaik/mosaik/docs/ecosystem/index.rst

 - The `DES demo <https://gitlab.com/mosaik/examples/des_demos>`_ is a simple example scenario showing the new mosaik 3.0 DES features

-- `COmmunication SIMulation for Agents <https://gitlab.com/mosaik/examples/cosima>`_ is an example scenario with integrated communication simulation based on OMNeT++.
+- `COmmunication SIMulation for Agents (cosima) <https://gitlab.com/mosaik/examples/cosima>`_ is an example scenario with integrated communication simulation based on OMNeT++.

 .. _mosaik_tools: